Newcomb–Tulane College

-Newcomb–Tulane College, located in New Orleans in the U.S. state of Louisiana, is the academic home for all of Tulane University's full-time undergraduate students.
-The College was founded in 2005 to maximize Tulane's use of resources by combining the administrative functions of the all-male Tulane College with the administrative functions of the all-female H. Sophie Newcomb Memorial College.
+Newcomb–Tulane College is the undergraduate college of Tulane University, a private university in New Orleans, Louisiana, United States.
+The college was founded in 2005 through the intra-university merger of the all-male Tulane College and the all-female H. Sophie Newcomb Memorial College.

 Scope

 Students enrolled in the college pursue programs and degrees offered by the five schools offering classes to undergraduates: